essamatefelsherif/Leaflet.themeControls/README.md

 ## Usage

-In order to use this plugin, include the essential JS and CSS in your page as follows:
+In order to use this plugin, include the essential [JS](src/theme-leaflet-controls.js) and [CSS](src/css/theme-egy-leaflet-controls.css) files in your HTML page as follows:

 ```
 <html>
     <head>